 T-Mobile and Sprint are constantly at war for the best cell phone provider crown, but T-Mobile has an edge over Sprint.
 It offers fantastic customer service, unique plan features such as Binge On and Music Freedom, and the fastest 4G LTE service around, despite offering poor coverage in rural areas.

 However, Sprint is by no means terrible.
 Its coverage extends outside of metropolitan areas, provides decent customer service, and its own plans are affordable.
-So in the war of T-Mobile versus Sprint, it's best to go with T-Mobile, unless you happen to live in a more rural area.
+So in the war of Sprint vs T-Mobile, it's best to go with T-Mobile, unless you happen to live in a more rural area.